-A good set of strings (menioned later) is essential or it will quite likely sound very ordinary indeed.
+A good set of strings (mentioned later) is essential or it will quite likely sound very ordinary indeed.

 Build Quality / Workmanship (8/10)

-The AD25 that I have, looks like it has never seen a the inside of a guitar case (or even a guitar bag for that matter).
+The Aspen AD25 that I had, looked like it had never seen a the inside of a guitar case (or even a guitar bag for that matter).
 When I first got this particular AD25, it had several severe scuffs, was covered in all manner of dirt and even splashes of paint.
 One of the tuning pegs was only held in place by the string.
 The AD25 never the less cleaned up quite nicely.

-This is all just to point out that even with what would appear to have been quite a hard life (particularly for an acoustic guitar), the AD25 still delivers a great sound and has no apparent structural issues.
+This is all just to point out that even with what would appear to have been quite a hard life (particularly for an acoustic guitar), the AD25 still delivered a great sound and had no apparent structural issues.

 Strings for the Aspen AD25

 Again ...
-My preference is the light gauge D'Addario Phosphor Bronze series strings.
+My preference are the light gauge D'Addario Phosphor Bronze series strings.
 They work well with the Aspen providing a nice bright but still rich tone.